The bqb File Format

 There is also a new TRAVIS release out which offers the full functionality of the bqbtool.
 Simply use the TRAVIS executable as if it was the bqbtool.
 Apart from that, TRAVIS can now directly read and analyze compressed bqb trajectories.

 Please also see our new tutorial on vibrational spectroscopy.

 We are also planning to publish a C++ library ("libbqb") which can be used to equip any software package with support for reading and writing compressed bqb files.
 Then, simulation programs such as CP2k or LAMMPS might directly write compressed trajectories, while visualization programs such as VMD could directly read the compressed files without prior decompression.
-It will take a few more months until the libbqb is ready for its first public release (hopefully end of 2018).
+It will take a few more months until the libbqb is ready for its first public release.
 Please stay tuned.